Will Washington-area schools publicly report coronavirus cases? Many say no.

 “We haven’t gotten any emails or any sort of information about reported cases — emails, texts, anything,” said Anna Konschak, parent to a kindergartner in Fairfax County Public Schools.
 “I would love to see it.”

-Virginia Sen. George Barker (D), who has two grandchildren enrolled in the Fairfax school system, recently introduced legislation in the state Senate that would require school systems to publicly report outbreaks of the coronavirus.
+State Sen. George L. Barker (D-Fairfax), who has two grandchildren enrolled in the Fairfax school system, recently introduced legislation in the state Senate that would require school systems to publicly report outbreaks of the coronavirus.

-Barker said the bill — a version of which has passed both the Senate and the House, and is likely to land on the governor’s desk within the next two weeks — does not specifically define what counts as an outbreak.
+Barker said the bill — a version of which has passed in both the Senate and the House, and is likely to land on the governor’s desk within the next two weeks — does not specifically define what counts as an outbreak.
 He suggested somewhere between two to five cases should force disclosure.

 “It’s important for the public to have this information so they can be able to make decisions,” Barker said.